 Building amenities would be considered as services provided in a building that are helpful to office tenants or their employees and include services such as fitness centers, child care services, food facilities, copy services, building conference rooms, mail service, dry cleaning services, etc. Building finishes would include the quality of materials, architectural design, and other hardware and finishes.

-Classes of Office Space Defined
+Definition of Classes of Office Space

 These types of buildings are well suited more most types of users and the rents will be in the average range for the area.
 They are typically 10-20 years old however the building and systems are well maintained.
 Some maybe a little outdated and not have the most modern technology and mechanical systems, however after a few upgrades some can be converted to class A. You typically won't find any security guards, fitness centers, or other amenities found in class A.

 In summary if you are a company that needs to have a certain “image” level then Class A space is right for you.
 If you just want to be in a nice, well maintained building with average lease rates then go with Class B space.
 If you are a startup or nonprofit and on a budget then Class C office space will be your least costly option.
 If you are not sure about what you want or can afford consider having an office space rental company like Austin Tenant Advisors assist you with your search.